alexkimin/React-Redux-Study/README.md

     - Splitting components and logic functions.
   - maybe will try [recompose](https://github.com/acdlite/recompose)
 - **Offline-First Architecture**
-  - I tried manually for studying but there are many choices.
+  - [NOT YET] I tried manually for studying but there are many choices.
 - **Promise action handling**
   - [From] [redux-promise-middleware](https://github.com/pburtchaell/redux-promise-middleware)
   - [To] [redux-pender](https://github.com/velopert/redux-pender)